Slots seem to be poorly documented. What they do is simple, but whether they are used is tricky. This is a little mini-post on slots.

 WillNotBeAClass (<class 'object'>,) {'x': 1, '__module__': '__main__', '__qualname__': 'WillNotBeAClass'}

-, just to investigate how it works.
+Here, we have replaced the metaclass (type) with print, just to investigate how it works.
 This is quite useless, of course, but does show that the metaclass gets called with three arguments when a class is created.

 The first is the name of the class to be created, the second is a tuple of base classes, and the third is a dictionary that has the namespace of the body of a class, with a few extra special values added.